osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install OSIsoft Adapter for DNP3 using Docker.md

 Complete the following to run the container:

-1. Use the docker container image `dnp3adapter` previously created.
+1. Use the docker container image `dnp3adapter` created previously.
 2. Type the following in the command line (`sudo` may be necessary):

 	```bash